AIrvenRichardson/CVVirtualAvatar/README.md

 This is my virtual avatar camera application, it uses a simpleCNN model trained on 3 classes of facial affect (using only images, not facial points, which likely would be more accurate) along with your camera and microphone to make a simple virtual avatar act.

-This project was really just intended for me to work with come computer vision, but you're more than welcome to use it, to do so:
+This project was really just intended for me to work with some computer vision, but you're more than welcome to use it, to do so:
 1. PLEASE make a venv (Python 3.11.11 and 3.13.3 work, anything after or in-between will probably work as well).
 2. pip install -r requirements.txt while in the root
 3. Run main.py